Friday, July 29, 2016

 A short YouTube video of the tide coming in on Narragansett Bay, at Dyer Island: https://www.youtube.com/watch?v=Tq4-RFz6ckY

-Christy K Robinson is the author of five books:
+Christy K Robinson is the author of these books:

 Monday, July 4, 2016